How to Use This Student Loan Payment Calculator

 Already Borrowed?
 Here is How You Can Decrease Your Student Loan Rates

 You may consider refinancing your federal or private student loans to obtain a lower interest rate on your debt.
 Doing so creates a much rosier picture for your total student loan payments and it may help reduce your monthly obligation immediately.

 To help better manage your student loan payments for federal loans, consolidation may also be beneficial.
 The Direct Consolidation Loan from the federal government allows you to combine multiple loans under a single, new loan.

 Talk to your loan servicer to learn more about federal consolidation.
 To see what your payments would be under the most popular income-driven plan, the Income-Based Repayment Plan (IBR), check out our IBR Calculator.

 Student loan payments range significantly from borrower-to-borrower, but managing student loan debt can be done effectively through a variety of strategies.

 Be sure to understand what your monthly student loan payment will be if you have yet to begin borrowing or repaying your loans.
 This is based on your total loan balance, the interest rate received, and the term for repayment.

 If the monthly amount from the student loan payment calculator above seems too high or unmanageable, consider your options for alternatives.

-This may include paying the interest on your loans while in school, refinancing to get a lower interest rate or longer repayment term, or consolidating to gain access to income-driven repayment plans or other extended repayment options.
+This may include paying the interest on your loans while in school, refinancing to get a lower interest rate or longer repayment term, or consolidating student loans to gain access to income-driven repayment plans or other extended repayment options.

 Regardless of what your student loan balances are, know that you have options for creating a more manageable repayment strategy through one or more of these methods.